Code-Institute-Submissions/andna5980-kefir-repo_JuneResub/README.md

 Fixed:
 Create a new class inside collapse called menu-items and gave a css property to be moved to the right end of the nav bar.

+-   Wanted to make the cover text on the hero image clickable without using a button funtion.

+Fixed:
+Made and anchor function within cover-text class, gave the text the same attributes it has before and link it to the contact page.